Dodda Jakkana Halli

 Dodda Jakkanahalli is a village in the southern state of Karnataka, India.
 It is located in the Nagamangala taluk of Mandya district in Karnataka.

-Approximately 80 families live in Dodda Jakkana Halli, where the main source of income is through agriculture and Dairy.
-Coconuts and vegetables are also exported from this village to Bangalore & Mysore.
+In 2011, 65 families lived in Dodda Jakkana Halli.
+The main source of income is through agriculture and dairy farming.
+Coconuts and vegetables are shipped from this village to Bangalore and Mysore.

 Institutions within the village include the milk dairy, Anganwadi, veterinary hospital, Library and Government Primary School.

-A popular meeting place for locals is harali katte and nearby shop which is run by one of the popular local lady Gaviyamma.
-In this shop, Coffee, Tea, toiletries and kids selection sweets are available.

 Cricket is a popular sport in the village.

-The Village Dodda Jakkana Halli is also known for its temples.
-The Padaladhamma Temple and the shani mahatma temples are more popular in the region.
-There's also an Anjaneya temple and Maramma temple within the village.
+The village Dodda Jakkana Halli is also known for its temples.
+The Padaladhamma Temple and the shani mahatma temples are popular in the region.
+There is also an Anjaneya temple and Maramma temple in the village.

-The main icon of the Village is Govina Katte which is located entrance of the village.
+The main icon of the village is Govina Katte which is located entrance of the village.